Exploring Kenya; The Mountain Road Trip.

 With a brief slow drive within the town of Meru, we then sped off towards Nanyuki.
 We had to slow down and face a few diversions here and there because the road was under construction.
 Along some stretch of that road, traffic was very minimal which made driving exciting.

-In no time we were in Nanyuki town after driving through the expansive Kisima farm (I will cover it in another article) and some dry part of Meru near the junction that leads to Isiolo.
+In no time we were in Nanyuki town after driving through the expansive Kisima farm (I will cover it in another article) and some dry parts of Meru near the junction that leads to Isiolo.
 Nanyuki was somewhat hot and the town was abyss with activity.

-We then left Nanyuki and went past Kieni, and also past Chaka ranch, and proceeded right ahead towards Karatina.
+We then left Nanyuki and went past Kieni, and past Chaka ranch, and proceeded right ahead towards Karatina.
 Along the road, we had to do some diversions as well because the road was under construction.
-Leaving Karatina and headed to Makutano Junction, the travel was smooth with light traffic on the roads and villages being quiet as the 4:00 p.m. breeze slowly bade bye to yet another fruitful day.
+Leaving Karatina and heading to Makutano Junction, the travel was smooth with light traffic on the roads and villages being quiet as the 4:00 p.m. breeze slowly bade bye to yet another fruitful day.

 After a lovely drive across the area, we were back in Makutano junction and headed back to Nairobi.
-By now, we had driven about 600kms around Mt.
+By now, we had driven about 600 km around Mt.
 Kenya appreciating the beauty of this country.
 We then set our sights on the next travel.
 This time, to go and discover what makes the places we visited unique in their own best way.

 Kenya is beautiful.
 But as they say, beauty lies in the beholder’s eye.
 It doesn’t matter if one was born in the areas we explored, appreciating its beauties means looking beyond the normalcy of our everyday travels and interactions in those areas.

-Until next time, keep on traveling.
+Until next time, keep on travelling.